Skip to content

 Kubernetes vs Docker Compose

 Docker runs applications from built images in sandboxed environments called containers.
 Docker Compose is a declarative tool that allows you to run groups of containers with networking and storage volumes on a single host.
-Kubernetes goes beyond Docker Compose by providing an orchestration pipeline for multi-host, multi-container applications.
-In other words, it allows complex containerised applications to run across multiple hosts in a cluster.
-Kubernetes has powerful automation and management features for scheduling, scaling and resilience.

 On Docker Swarm